 - Network configuration settings, including newly provisioned load balancers that are dynamically updated as applications are created and updated

 - Underlying host network configuration review to provide minimal network exposure

 NCC Group does bring up some limitations of Docker for AWS and Azure, for example that access is managed with a single SSH key, which makes it impractical for bigger teams of developers and ops to share access.
 Docker has additional products:

 - Docker Enterprise Edition Standard and Advanced tiers (formerly known as Docker Datacenter) for AWS and Azure provide a full Container-as-a-Service environment with integrated user management and granular RBAC

 Additionally, NCC Group has previously covered the Docker Engine’s security features in their whitepaper on hardening Linux Containers.
 This included evaluating runtime protections such as syscall filtering with seccomp and dropping Linux capabilities by default.

 We’ve also worked with NCC Group to validate the cryptography and system security for Notary, our signing and verification framework that ensures Docker images are untampered and always up to date.
 Read the full report.

-Docker is continuing to improve Docker for AWS and Azure (and GCP) to give users an easy-to-use way to configure secure container setups in the cloud.
+Docker is continuing to improve Docker for AWS and Azure to give users an easy-to-use way to configure secure container setups in the cloud.
 Click here to get started with Docker for AWS and Docker for Azure today.